FISHARMNIC/HAMprimeC2/README.md

     - Capture scoped variables by reference (very much WIP, may be buggy!)

 Currently working on / roadmap:
+- Function overloads (constructors and operators can be overloaded but not methods and functions)

 - Lambda capturing parameters
 - Char literals being treated as ints leading to a mess of casting if you use char type
 - Nested arrays have a lot of issues, it's sort of a big mess that I have to fix soon